hk-development/Fortnite-Cheat-Internal/README.md

 ```sh-session
 ・NOT FULL SOURCE.
 SLN and Offsets removed to prevent the source gettign skidded.
 You can make the sln yourself or buy it of us
 ```

+## Edit config to enable an disable cheat settings in the imgui
 ***